 Shop for Short-Sleeved Men Shirts at Kelly’s Shop! – 100% Authentic Products – Free shipping over $150!

-Separated from the meta titles (which are only shown in search results), the page titles in Magento are usually the “name” of the actual pages displayed for users, in most cases using an H1 tag (the recommended HTML tag used for page titles).
+Page titles in Magento are usually the “name” of the actual pages displayed for users.
+They are separated from the meta titles, which are only shown in search results.
+In most cases, they have an H1 tag (the recommended HTML tag used for page titles).

 Optimize each and every title page to drive more traffic by choosing the best words which describe the page in question.
-Users need to make quick decisions to click on a page so keep in mind that page titles are important for good user experience and responsible for every user action and should not only reflect the rest of the content of a page but also fulfill their needs and satisfy their expectations.
+Users need to make quick decisions to click on a page.
+So, keep in mind that page titles are important for a good user experience and responsible for every user action.
+They should not only reflect the rest of the content of a page.
+Instead, page titles should also fulfill customers’ needs and meet their expectations.

-The title doesn’t need to be the same as the meta title, and in fact, unless you use an extension, you will probably prefer these titles to be shorter so they can also be used in your navigation.
+The title doesn’t need to be the same as the meta title.
+In fact, unless you use an extension, you will probably prefer these titles to be shorter.
+Shorter ones can also be used in your navigation.

 Category content optimization

-Remember that after the homepage, category pages are the most powerful pages your Magento store has because they contain numerous on-page links to all subcategories and product pages, which give them a lot of authority and can increase the rank of all pages they link to throughout your website’s structure.
+Remember that after the homepage, category pages are the most powerful pages your Magento store has.
+They contain many on-page links to all subcategories and product pages.
+Thus, category pages have a lot of authority.
+They can increase the rank of all pages they link to throughout your website’s structure.

-When it comes to category optimization for Magento, try to keep the category name particular, the meta title & description tags specific and relevant and don’t forget to include the main keywords users search for when they seek the type of products included in this category.
+When it comes to category optimization for Magento, try to keep the category name particular.
+The meta title & description tags should be specific and relevant.
+Don’t forget to include the main keywords users search for when seeking category-related products.

-As mentioned above, you can keep the category name shorter in order to fit your navigation, but avoid making it too short.
+As mentioned above, you can keep the category name shorter to fit your navigation.
+But, avoid making it too short.